bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 Nextflow keeps track of all the processes executed by a pipeline.
-If a part of the pipeline is modified, only the processes that have been changed and any afftected downstream processes will be re-executed if the pipeline is run with the `-resume` option.
+If a part of the pipeline is modified, only the processes that have been changed and any afftected downstream processes will be re-executed if the pipeline is re-run with the `-resume` option.

 The execution of the processes that are unaffected will be skipped and the cached results used instead.